Contexter/LocalAgent/README.md

 * **Hugging Face interoperability** – Easily download and manage models from Hugging Face.
 Supports GGUF quantization for efficient inference via `llama.cpp`.
 Model size can be reduced via Q4/Q5 quantization.
 * **Native Apple tooling and custom wrappers** – Offers multiple backends: compile `llama.cpp` yourself and wrap it in Swift for full control, use Core ML for hardware‑accelerated inference, or leverage MLX for GPU‑accelerated models.
 You’re *not* tied to third‑party wrappers—this repository includes examples and guidance for building your own, with Kuzco or LocalLLMClient serving only as references if you need inspiration.
 * **Seamless FountainKit integration** – Provides configuration templates and persona definitions so your local agent can plug into the FountainKit gateway, planner and function‑caller services.
-* **Extensible service layer** – Built on Vapor/SwiftNIO, the chat service can be extended to support streaming responses, authentication, custom logging or additional endpoints.
+* **Extensible service layer** – Built on SwiftNIO, the chat service can be extended to support streaming responses, authentication, custom logging or additional endpoints.

 ## Prerequisites